Poetic Devices - Simple Definitions for Students (Figures of Speech)

 Definition:

-Alliteration is the repetition of the same consonant sound at the beginning of nearby words to create musical effect.
+Alliteration is the repetition of the same consonant sound at the beginning of nearby words to create a musical or rhythmic effect.

 6. Repetition